microsoft/devicescript/website/docs/getting-started/defining-roles.md

 You can already interact with the simulators, but we don't have any interresting code using them yet.

 :::note
-For consistency and breivity, the `@devicescript/core` module is implicitely imported as follows:
+For consistency and brevity, the `@devicescript/core` module is implicitely imported as follows:

 ```ts no-build no-run